 If your Android device got screen broken when USB debugging is not enabled, this effective recovery utility can help with restoring photos, videos, contacts, call logs, and more from Android device even without USB debugging.

 Tips for More:

 Although Android Data Recovery is handy and effective for retrieving deleted Android data, there might be a chance that you can never get some personal data back like the overwritten files.
 Then regular data backup is important.
-You can frequently backup your Android Samsung Galaxy S4 to pretect your data from losing.
+You can frequently backup your Android Samsung Galaxy to protect your data from loss.